 REGULAR MEETINGS:

 Regular meetings shall be held on the third Tuesday of each month, excluding holidays.
 A calendar of the regular meetings shall be prepared by the Secretary at the beginning of each year.
 Regular meetings shall be held at 7:00 P.M., at the Greenfield City Hall, 10 South State Street, Greenfield, Indiana.
-Regular meetings may be cancelled due to a lack of any agenda items.SPECIAL MEETINGS:
+Regular meetings may be cancelled due to a lack of any agenda items.

+The order of business at all regular meetings of the Board shall be as follows:

+Roll Call

+Approval of the minutes of the previous meeting

+Communications

+Report of Committees or Consultant

+Unfinished business

+New business

+Other business

+Adjournment

+SPECIAL MEETINGS:

 Special meetings shall be held upon call of the chairman, or by written request by two (2) members to the Secretary, or as determined at a regular meeting.
 The Secretary shall send to all members, at least two (2) days in advance of a meeting, a written notice fixing the time and place of the meeting.